vincenthw/cis330MarkovTwitter/README.md

 #About
-Using the Twitcurl library, the program takes 200 tweets from one or more user selected twitter accounts or a twitter search then loads them into a Markov Chain.
-Using the Markov Chain it then generates its own tweet based on the user or search and uses the twitcurl library to tweet to the account @330Twitbot
+Uses the Twitter API to pull tweets from one or more user selected twitter accounts or a twitter search then feeds them into a Markov Chain.
+The Markov Chain then generates its own tweet based the word usage/frequency of its data.

+#Installation
-#Install libcurl4
+##Install libcurl4

 dependency: libcurl4